Reaver01/Cattleya/README.md

 ##Chat cleanup
 - If bot is given manage messages permissions on the server it will try to clean up command triggers that are not nessisary to keep around after command is triggered.
+- Most messages have a 1 minute auto delete to keep chat free of too much spam.
 - Bots messages can be cleaned up in chat by reacting with the ❌ emoji (`:x:`)

 ##Emoji response